Specialization in Global Conflict Studies

 Application Process

-The certificate will be awarded to students who complete any three of the qualifying courses; however, the following two courses are recommended as a fundamental sequence of the certificate:
+The following two courses are recommended as a fundamental sequence of the specialization:

 • PPHA 32750 Hydropolitics: Water Policy and Conflict